Arthur Schnitzler: Literary works

 A member of the avant-garde group Young Vienna (Jung-Wien), Schnitzler toyed with formal as well as social conventions.
-With his 1900 novella Leutnant Gustl, he was the first to write German fiction in stream-of-consciousness narration.
+With his 1900 novella Lieutenant Gustl, he was the first to write German fiction in stream-of-consciousness narration.
 The story is an unflattering portrait of its protagonist and of the army's obsessive code of formal honor.
-It caused Schnitzler to be stripped of his commission as a reserve officer in the medical corps – something that should be seen in the context of the rising tide of antisemitism of the time.
+It cost Schnitzler his commission as a reserve officer in the medical corps.

 He specialized in shorter works like novellas and one-act plays.
-And in his short stories like "The Green Tie" ("Die grüne Krawatte") he showed himself to be one of the early masters of microfiction.
-However he also wrote two full-length novels: Der Weg ins Freie about a talented but not very motivated young composer, a brilliant description of a segment of pre-World War I Viennese society; and the artistically less satisfactory Therese.
+In his short stories like "The Green Tie" ("Die grüne Krawatte") he showed himself to be one of the early masters of microfiction.
+However he also wrote two full-length novels: Der Weg ins Freie about a talented but unmotivated young composer, and the artistically less satisfactory Therese.

 In addition to his plays and fiction, Schnitzler meticulously kept a diary from the age of 17 until two days before his death.
-The manuscript, which runs to almost 8,000 pages, is most notable for Schnitzler's casual descriptions of sexual engagements; he was often in relationships with several women at once (most of his liaisons occurred with an embroiderer named “Jeanette”) and for a period of some years he kept a record of every orgasm.
-Collections of Schnitzler's letters also have been published.
+The manuscript, which runs to almost 8,000 pages, is most notable for Schnitzler's casual descriptions of sexual engagements; he was often in relationships with several women at once and for a period of some years he kept a record of every orgasm.
+The diaries were published between 1981 and 2000 in ten volumes by the Austrian Academy of Sciences and have been available in digital form since 2019.